Isabel-gt/Election_Analysis/README.md

  * Diana DeGette, who received **73.8%** of the votes and **272,892** votes

 ## Challenge Summary
 This Python script can be modified using Visual Studio Code for further analyses.
 It could be used for another election analysis, and the only thing that would need to be changed is the *file_to_load*.
 Instead of writing the path to *”election_results.csv”*, the name of another file containing data of another election *(maybe the elections of a different state)*, would be written in its place.
+Another example could be to use the script for an analysis where you have to obtain the total number and the percentage of sales and salespeople in a company to track their performance.
+Of course, the names of the variables would have to be changed as well as the *printing* and *writing in the txt.files* statements, but still the script could be used to make the analysis easier since it is al ready automated.